JakeDEsposito/APCS-Final-Project/README.md

 ### Accomplished Goals:

-Make a top down shooter game
+- Make a top down shooter game
-Make bots to play against
+- Make bots to play against
-Make a map to play on
+- Make a map to play on
-Make random spawns
+- Make random spawns

-### Failed Goals:
+### Uncompleted Goals:

-Multiplayer
+- Multiplayer
-Audio
+- Audio

+### Final Words

+I had a lot of fun with this project and I was able to learn a lot about what goes into making a game and game engine.
+Thank you to [Game With Gabe](https://www.youtube.com/c/GamesWithGabe) for making awesome YouTube tutorials.
+I really wouldn't have been able to accomplish what I did without him.